Bones81/FFS/README.md

 ### Potential Future Features

 - FFS members currently participate in a nomination and voting process to select winning movies for each screening.
-They use a ranked choice alorithm to calculate the winner based on member votes.
+They use a ranked choice algorithm to calculate the winner based on member votes.
 It would be great to employ the FFS app to manage this entire process:
   - opening a nomination window
   - collecting nominations from members
   - closing the nomination window